What if one of the parties hides assets during the during divorce?

-- This is a very common move and rests on the assumption that a spouse will not investigate assets that may reside – or be stashed – at the place of employment.
+- This is a widespread move and rests on the assumption that a spouse will not investigate assets that may reside – or be stashed – at the place of employment.
 Using business to withhold assets could also look like temporarily storing funds in a business bank account or safety deposit box.
 If your spouse owns a business and you suspect foul play, it is wise to talk to your divorce attorney to discuss legal steps you can take to ensure you receive your fair share.
 One such way is having counsel serve subpoenas upon the business or bank.

 Use the IRS to hide funds

-- It’s risky, but a spouse may underreport their income so that their ex’s attorneys and the courts believe they have less money coming in than they actually do.
+- It’s risky, but spouses may underreport their income so that their ex’s attorneys and the courts believe they have less money coming in than they actually do.
 They will then file amended taxes after the completion of the divorce proceedings to rectify the ‘error.’
 Additionally, if assets are tied up with the IRS because they have been used to overpay taxes for the coming years, these shared marital funds used for personal gain could be hidden unless investigated.